 The UK offers both an MEng and an MSc (Eng).
 Both qualifications can prepare you to qualify as an engineer in the UK provided that your Master’s is recognised by the UK Engineering Council.
 In spite of this, you may need to complete further training and/or professional qualifications to gain a Chartered Engineer status (CEng).

-Unlike the UK, a Master in Engineering in Europe is in line with the Bologna Process.
-Previously, the qualification in Engineering was similar to the UK-integrated MEng although often labelled as Diplomas rather than Masters.
+Unlike the UK, a Master’s in Engineering in Europe is in line with the Bologna Process.
+Previously, the qualification in Engineering was similar to the UK-integrated MEng although often labelled as Diploma rather than a Master’s.
 Diplomas are still available but many are moving to the conventional degree which can last up to 2 years.

 In the USA, MEng is a professional graduate program offered by specialised schools.
 Some offer an MEng or MSc (Eng) coupled with each other as part of a broader program in Engineering and Technology.
 Therefore, MEng is an end-degree that paves the way to becoming a recognised professional accredited engineer.

 Which subjects award an MEng and MSc (Eng)?

 To point out the obvious, the subjects which award an MEng or MSc (Eng) specialise in engineering.
 In modern universities, engineering is a very broad field.
 Therefore, you will be able to select your chosen degree in a broad or linear range of specialisms including;

 - Chemical Engineering

 - Civil Engineering

 - Electronic Engineering